rickkas7/AB1805_RK/README.md

 - When the MODE button is tapped, the device goes into 30 second deep power down (with the RTC powered by the LiPo)

 ## Version history

+### 0.0.3 (2024-06-14)

+- Switch hardcoding of pin D8 to WKP.
+On the Photon 2, the WKP pin is D10 but is in the same position as D8.

 ### 0.0.2 (2024-05-29)